 All assignments for Student Teaching are made through the Office of Field Experiences.
 Students must complete the Student Teaching Application online by the posted deadline.

 In order to qualify for certification to teach in more than one specialization, students must meet all requirements as listed in the undergraduate catalog for each specialization.
+Students must demonstrate their competence by student teaching a full quarter for each specialization for which they wish to be endorsed.

 Prerequisites: Admission to the Teacher Preparation Program, 3.0 GPA (cumulative or for the last 45 graded credits) and successful completion (grade of C or higher) of professional sequence, major and minor courses, and at least 75 percent of major and minor completed.
 Proof of purchase, $1M liability insurance, and submission of West-E scores or proof of registration for a date that will occur prior to the first day of the Student Teaching experience.
 All grades of Incomplete must be converted to C or higher prior to the beginning of the Student Teaching experience.
-Credits: (5-16)

 Visit the LiveText Student Resources link for Student Teaching Requirements.